 In total, 333 unique training inputs representing a reasonable range of temperatures were generated for each of the three base materials where a small amount of Gaussian random noise was added to each input.
 The ReLU activation was used for all layers, mean squared error acted as the loss function, and stochastic gradient descent with a learning rate of 1E-5 was used as the optimizer.
 The dataset was split 80% for training and 20% for validation.
-The testing set consisted of data collected from 300 mM aqueous CaCl2, which is similar in composition the base materials, and from a milk-based protein shake (30g protein, 4g carbohydrates, 2.5g fat per 340 mL), which is organic and dissimilar to the base materials.
+The testing set consisted of data collected from 300 mM aqueous CaCl2, which is similar in composition to the base materials, and from a milk-based protein shake (30g protein, 4g carbohydrates, 2.5g fat per 340 mL), which is organic and dissimilar to the base materials.
+The uncertainty of the temperature predictions is quantified by evaluating the network on the testing data with randomly generated Gaussian noise.
+This noise is distributed according to the variance in attenuation obtained from 10 LOI’s in the corresponding projection.
+Hence, we realistically simulate the range of attenuation values that are measured in practice.

 Results and Discussion